 Oatmeal – Oatmeal and other whole-grain foods are full of fiber and have many more nutrients than refined oats or white bread.
 It’s easy to find oatmeal that’s fortified with B-vitamins, folic acid, and iron.

 Water – Hydration is always important, but during pregnancy, your blood volume increases, so it’s important to drink more so your blood can filter all the nutrients the baby needs.
 It also helps with constipation and nausea.

 Orange Juice – Orange juice, like regular oranges, are a great source of folate, potassium and vitamin C that boosts your immune system and helps your baby absorb iron.

 Tea – Most blends of tea have a bunch of nutrients you’d find in some foods, but you shouldn’t brew a cup without checking if the tea contains caffeine, which is dangerous to drink when pregnant.
-You can read more about tea and pregnancy here.

 We wish you a happy and healthy pregnancy!